 19. No growth, no jobs

 Much of the political left still supports economic growth because it creates jobs and incomes, and is therefore conducive to social justice.
 If the environment is ignored, this support makes sense.
 I know from my work experience that an expanding economy makes life more pleasant and less stressful.
 In the shadow of ecological collapse, however, growth-driven job creation is no longer acceptable.
 The new mantra must be: jobs are the result of economic rationality, not economic growth.
 In a rational economy, a factory closing or company downsizing would lead to the reallocation of labor resources, the reduction of the work-week, or both.
 Unemployment for those willing and able to work is a capitalist obscenity, not an economic inevitability.

 A lot of the above bullshit is brought to you by good cops: individuals, organizations, and media outlets that may well have genuine environmental concerns, but that join the bad cops in denying the core facts about capitalism and power.
 Although it is psychologically compelling to choose good over bad in this situation, both preclude the possibility of systemic change and rapid impact reduction.
 To have a chance at a civilized future for yourself and your children, you must learn to recognize these duplicitous actors and reject their appealing but ecocidal assertions.

 To wrap this up, note that two strategic ideas underlie many of these manipulations.
 The first is to severely diminish the scope of the overshoot crisis.
 The second is to shift responsibility from the powerful to various scapegoats: culture, the popular mind, the monetary system, etc. Basically, the capitalist class is telling the rest of society that the problem is fixable and the blame lies elsewhere, so leave us and our system alone.
-The youth ecological revolt must expose both this strategy and the numerous bullshitters who are responsible for its pervasive impact.
+The environmentally concerned must expose both this strategy and the numerous bullshitters who are responsible for its pervasive impact.